wilbertom/openxmllib/README.rst

 Status
 ======

-Starting from version 1.1, this package is tested mostly using Python 2.7.x on Linux.
-If dependencies can be met, it will most likely work on older versions and other environments as well.
+Starting from version 2.0, this package is tested using Python 3.8.x on Linux.

-If you don't require the cover image extraction feature and want a production- quality version tested on Mac OSX, Linux and Windows with Python 2.4, Python 2.5, lxml 1.3.6 and lxml 2.2, it might be worth your while to try 1.0.7.
-It should work on other platforms as well, with Python 2.6, perhaps with other versions of lxml.
+If dependencies can be met, it will most likely work on other environments as well.

 Installation
 ============

 Using the usual setuptools command::

-  $ [sudo] easy_install openxmllib
+  $ pip install openxmllib-py3

 Note that this will install the excellent `lxml` egg too if not already done.